General driver advice on how to avoid being issued with Parking Tickets

 Who decides the outcome of my appeal?

 Our Appeals Team will consider your appeal on its own merits and write back to advise you of the outcome.
-Please make sure to include your Parking Charge Notice number as well as any documents that you wish to submit in support of your appeal.
+Please make sure to include any documents that you wish to submit in support of your appeal.

 My appeal was unsuccessful.
 What are my options?